 Now imagine that you’re calmly browsing the Web.
 Did you know that you’re being tracked here?
 You won’t hear any alarms to tell you about it.

-Fortunately, there are several ways you can prevent tracking, or limit what information trackers are able to collect.
+Fortunately, there are several ways you can prevent tracking, or limit what information trackers can collect.
 Let’s dive into what trackers are, how they track you, and what you can do about it.

 Google trackers are present on 82% of the web traffic.